arnaudroger/blog/20160809-ConsumerInPlaceOfList.md

  produceAllMyTs(Consumer<T> consumer)
 ```

-we end up with more scalable and easy to maintain code.
+we end up with more scalable and easier to maintain code.

 ## A tale of 2 services